Skip to main content

 Context compaction

 Any strategy used to shrink accumulated context while keeping a long-running run operational.
-QitOS records compaction telemetry in the trace.
+QitOS records compaction telemetry (structured metrics about what was compacted, when, and how much context was recovered) in the trace.

 Inspection terms